 The Auction (by Marco Brazil)

-Have you ever been to an auction sale before?
-An auction is defined as a type of sale where the price of an item is negotiated through the process of competitive and open bidding.
 It is normally a public sale at which items are sold to the person offering to pay the highest price.

 However, this reinvention of auction for EFL classrooms doesn’t have any items up for sale; it doesn’t have any currencies or toy money involved.
 What is negotiated in this game is vocabulary (target language), and the means of exchange are number cards (from a deck of playing cards).
 The aim of the game is to put up the highest number (playing card) possible.
 This is “a winner takes it all game,” meaning, the player to put up the highest number card takes all the other cards.